zhac311/CS1999-buggy-race-editor/README.md

 be a problem if other applications need different versions of the same libraries) it's best to create a virtual environment just for this project, and work inside that.

+On Windows you can follow these instructions in the PowerShell.
+Alternatively if you use the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) (WSL) you can follow the instructions as Linux.

+For Mac or Unix-like systems, open a Terminl window.

 To create the virtual environment, first `cd` to the directory which contains the application files (you might have use `git clone` to create it).
 Then do: